This is our review of the best raw dog food in 2022.

 I decided to round up the best-reviewed and most promising raw dog food options on the market.
 That, of course, is what led to the creation of this guide!

 Whether your pooch likes their dog food raw or if you’d prefer to change from dry food and kibble, for health reasons, there are plenty of high-quality products you can pick from.
-If you are interested in dried foods, then we did a dry dog food comparison here.
 Plenty of dog foods promise to give your pup a shinier coat or that they are biologically appropriate for a variety of breeds – but how do you sort the best raw dog food from the common fodder?
 In this guide, I will be taking you through what makes for appropriate raw food to give your dog.

 Below, you have the healthiest choices on the market, and ones I’m sure any of your furry friends would love to get their paws on!
 Yes – different dogs have different tastes as far as what they think the best meat and tastiest dog treats are – but you’re going to need to think about which raw dogs food is likely to do them good nutritionally too, after all, we all want our best friends to have the healthiest and happiest life possible.